-Getting started at Berkeley
+Getting started at UC Berkeley

 We know getting started at Berkeley can be exciting and a little overwhelming.
 Here is our list of a few things to get you started.